mike1234-pixel/city-walks/README.md

 Models and schemas are contained within the **models** directory.

-## Authentication and Encryption
+## Authentication and Hashing

 The API supports user registration and authentication using the **bcrypt** package to salt and hash the passwords, with **_10 salt rounds_** being applied.

-Only encrypted passwords are stored in the database.
+Only hashed passwords are stored in the database.

 ## Security